So, your engine turns over, but will not start. It usually means your engine is having trouble with spark, fuel, compression or timing.

-Mass Air Flow Sensor (MAF)
+Mass Air Flow (MAF) Sensor

-Engine Coolant Temperature Sensor (ECT)
+Engine Coolant Temperature (ECT) Sensor

 Evaporative Emissions Control System (EVAP) Canister Vent Valve

-Throttle Position Sensor (TPS)
+Throttle Position (TPS) Sensor

-- So, vacuum leaks are not uncommon; and they are the source of many engine performance problems, including will not start.
-Depending on where the fault is located, vacuum leaks can be hard to find.
+- So, vacuum leaks are not uncommon.
+And, they are the source of, many engine performance problems; including, a engine that, will not start.
+In addition, depending on where the fault is located, vacuum leaks can be hard to find.

-- Power booster vacuum hose
+- Power booster vacuum hose.

-- (EGR) valve
+- (EGR) valve.

-- Main vacuum hose
+- Main vacuum hose.

-- Blown head
+- Blown head.